pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

 evaluation may be worse in Perl than in Haskell (although there is some <a href="#fn4">[4]</a>), so I suggest to be careful and not go over board with that.
 Use `lazy { }` and streams only where needed to enable a purely functional programming style.
+Using `lazyT` instead of `lazy` to make sure you're getting the right types of data can also help.

 ## Footnotes